ncatlab/nlab-content/pages/4283.md

 There are two complementary viewpoints about superselection sectors:

-In the Wick-Wightman-Wigner picture (reference see below) all possible [[state]]s of a system form one big [[Hilbert space]], superselection sectors are subspaces of this Hilbert space, and no measurement, that is no [[observable]], can map a state in one superselection sector to another.
-Further, superpositions of states in different sectors do not exist in physical reality.
+In the picture of ([Wick-Wigner-Wightman 52](#WickWignerWightman52)) all possible [[states]] of a system form one big [[Hilbert space]] and  superselection sectors are subspaces of this Hilbert space, and no measurement, that is no [[observable]], can map a state in one superselection sector to another.
+Further, [[superpositions]] of states in different sectors do not exist in physical reality.

+Hence, mathematically: superselection sectors are [[irreducible representations]] of a given [[algebra of observables]] inside the [[space of quantum states]].

 An example would be a superposition of a state containing one electron with a state containing two electons.

 In the [[AQFT]] approach to [[quantum field theory]] the observables of the theory are selfadjoint elements of a [[C-star algebra]].
 A concrete physical system is a [[state]] of this algebra, which is accompanied via the [[GNS construction]] with a representation of the algebra.
 A superselection sector from this viewpoint is an equivalence class of unitarily equivalent representations, see [[representation of a C-star algebra]].